Guanosine-3',5'-bis(diphosphate) 3'-diphosphatase

+The enzyme characterised from Escherichia coli and other bacteria hydrolyses guanosine 3',5'-bis(diphosphate) to guanosine diphosphate and pyrophosphate (PP_{i}).

-This enzyme belongs to the family of hydrolases, specifically of those acting on diphosphoric monoester bonds.
+This enzyme is a hydrolase, specifically one acting on diphosphoric monoester bonds.
 The systematic name is guanosine-3′,5′-bis(diphosphate) 3′-diphosphohydrolase.
-Other names in common use include guanosine-3′,5′-bis(diphosphate) 3′-pyrophosphatase, PpGpp-3'-pyrophosphohydrolase, and PpGpp phosphohydrolase.
-This enzyme participates in purine metabolism.
+Other names in use include guanosine-3′,5′-bis(diphosphate) 3′-pyrophosphatase, PpGpp-3'-pyrophosphohydrolase, and PpGpp phosphohydrolase.